GeorgopoulosGiannis/bluetooth_events/README.md

 # bluetooth_events

-A Flutter plugin that allows you to execute dart callbacks even when your app is not running, when a bluetooth event is received (e.g BluetoothDevice.ACTION_ACL_CONNECTED, BluetoothDevice.ACTION_ACL_DISCONNECTED)
+A Flutter plugin that allows you to execute dart callbacks even when your app is not running, when a bluetooth event is received
+(e.g BluetoothDevice.ACTION_ACL_CONNECTED, BluetoothDevice.ACTION_ACL_DISCONNECTED).

+A method to retrieve all bonded devices is also provided.

 ## Getting Started